Evaluating Standard Feature Sets Towards Increased Generalisability and Explainability of ML-based Network Intrusion Detection: Common NIDS Feature Set

 Common feature sets enable reliable experimental evaluation of ML models across various datasets and attack types.
-Currently, there are four NIDS datasets that share a common NetFlow-based feature set.
-The features are proposed as a standard set to be used across future NIDS datasets.
-However, the performance of ML models using the NetFlow feature set has never been evaluated with another set of features.
+Currently, there are four NIDS datasets that share a common feature set \cite{sarhan2021toward}.
+The NetFlow-based features are proposed as a standard set to be used across future NIDS datasets.
+However, the performance of ML models using the NetFlow feature set has never been evaluated with another common set of features.
 Therefore, in this paper, the features designed by the CICFlowMeter tool \cite{lashkari2017characterization} are compared to the standard NetFlow feature set across three datasets.
-As part of the experiment, the CICFlowMeter tool has been utilised to extract the features from the ToN-IoT and BoT-IoT datasets.
-The generated data flows from the packet capture (pcap) files have been labelled in a binary- and multi-class manner, using the ground truth events.
-The generated datasets have been named CIC-ToN-IoT and CIC-BoT-IoT, respectively, and made publicly available for research purposes at \cite{netflow_datasets_2020}.
-The chosen datasets; NF-CSE-CIC-IDS2018-v2, NF-ToN-IoT-v2, NF-BoT-IoT-v2, CSE-CIC-IDS2018, CIC-ToN-IoT and CIC-BoT-IoT will allow for an evaluation of ML experiments on two common feature sets across multiple network environments and attack types.
-It will also comprehensively evaluate both feature sets and compare the performances in enabling ML models for intrusion detection.
+The key datasets (CSE-CIC-IDS2018, ToN-IoT, and BoT-IoT) discussed below have been widely used amongst the research community in the training and evaluation of ML-based NIDS.
+With the majority of the learning models achieving a reliable detection performance across the datasets.
+However, each dataset is made up of a unique, often completely different, set of network data features.
+Hence, the evaluation of such models has been conducted using different feature sets.
+This removes the conclusion of the model's generalisability to multiple datasets, each representing different network environments and attack types, using the proposed common feature set.

 \begin{itemize}

 \item \textbf{CSE-CIC-IDS2018} \cite{sharafaldin-habibi-lashkari-ghorbani-2018}- A well-known NIDS dataset was released in 2018 in a project involving the Communications Security Establishment (CSE) \& Canadian Institute for Cybersecurity (CIC).
 The testbed used to emulate the network traffic was set up in an organisational network manner involving multiple departments.
 Attack types such as brute-force, bot, DoS, DDoS, infiltration, and web attacks were conducted from an external source.
 The dataset contains 75 features extracted using the CICFlowMeter-v3 tool \cite{lashkari2017characterization}.
 There are 16,232,943 data flows in total, where 13,484,708 (83.07\%) are benign and 2,748,235 (16.93\%) are attack samples.